-The "How to Create a Community Action Plan" presentation is an essential tool for any community in the initial phases of its AARP Network of Age-Friendly Communities membership.
+The action plan presentation is an essential tool for any community in the initial phases of its AARP Network of Age-Friendly States and Communities membership.

-Once enrolled in the AARP network, a community has a total of two years to complete a community assessment and develop a community action plan.
+Once enrolled in the AARP network, a community has up to two years to complete a community assessment and develop a community action plan.

-The plan is based on assessments conducted within the community to identify needs within the eight domains the World Health Organization (WHO) has identified as influencing the health and quality of life of older adults
+An action plan is based on the results of community surveys identifying needs within the 8 Domains of Livability that influence the health and quality of life of older adults.

 While there is flexibility in how a plan is created and what it will do, every action plan should include the following:

-- A statement of what must be achieved (aka: the goal or output)
+- A statement of what must be achieved (aka: the goals or output)

 - Activities that have to be followed to reach the objective or goal

 - The target date for completion and/or a schedule for when each activity

 - Identification of the group or individual responsible for each activity

 - Clarification of the inputs or resources for completing the task